 Once inside the museum, you are confronted by Dali’s black Cadillac car which he brought with him when he returned from New York.
 From here you enter a series of labyrinthine corridors lined with paintings and sketches from all stages of the artist’s career,

-There are more than a thousand works of art on display including: The Spectre of Sex Appeal, Soft Self Portrait With Fried Bacon, Galeta of the Spheres, The Girl From Figueres, Port Alguer as well as pieces from Dali’s personal art collection.
+There are more than a thousand works of art on display, including The Spectre of Sex Appeal, Soft Self Portrait With Fried Bacon, Galeta of the Spheres, The Girl From Figueres, Port Alguer, and pieces from Dali’s personal art collection.

-There are also several larger pieces that were created especially for the museum including the May West Room, the Wind Palace Room and Rainy Cadillac.
+Several larger pieces were created especially for the museum, including the May West Room, the Wind Palace Room, and Rainy Cadillac.